soumende1/Veh-Detection-And-Tracking/README.md

 Before training the SVM classfier, the features were extracted from the car and non car images using the function <code>extract_features</code>

-It took 158.2 Seconds to extract HOG features, Using: 11 orientations 16 pixels per cell and 2 cells per block and the lenght of Feature vector length was 1188
+It took 158.2 Seconds to extract HOG features,using 11 orientations 16 pixels/cell and 2 cells/block and the lenght of Feature vector length was 1188.

-In the section titled "Train a Classifier" I trained a linear SVM with the default classifier parameters and using HOG features alone and was able to achieve a test accuracy of 98.11%. a total of 1.95 seconds was used to train the SVC and it predicted 100% correctly for a sample data of 10 images
+In the section titled <code>"Train a Classifier"</code>, I trained a linear SVM with the default classifier parameters and using HOG features alone and was able to achieve a test accuracy of 98.11%.
+A total of 1.95 seconds was used to train the SVC and it predicted 100% correctly for a sample data of 20 images

 1.95 Seconds to train SVC...
 Test Accuracy of SVC =  0.9811

      My SVC predicts:  [1.
 0. 1.
 1. 1.
 0. 0.
 1. 0.
 1. 1.
 1. 1.
 0. 0.
 1. 1.
 0. 1.
 0.]
      For these 20 labels:  [1.
 0. 1.
 1. 1.
 0. 0.
 1. 0.
 1. 1.
 1. 1.
 0. 0.
 1. 1.
 0. 1.
 0.]
      & 0.01596 Seconds was the time taken to to predict 20 labels with SVC